sharukeshalagiri/sharukeshalagiri.github.io/README.md

 so any changes I push are deployed live instantly — no extra steps, no downtime.

 GitHub Pages site (sharukeshalagiri.github.io) is actually hosting the content.

-tHE custom domain (sharukesh.com) is just pointing to that GitHub Pages site via DNS (usually using a CNAME record).
+The custom domain (sharukesh.com) is just pointing to that GitHub Pages site via DNS (usually using a CNAME record).

 ---

 # 🧩 Tech Stack